sjorsdonkers/fetch_module-jai/README.md

 What Modocil does:
 - Nothing if the dependencies are already there.
-- Download and cache modules.
+- Download and cache git/path modules.
-(if they are not already in the modules directory of the project).
 - Place licenses in the licenses directory.

-Modocil is a Jai module itself that aims to make it more convenient to define external dependency versions and keep them up-to-date.
-Modocil contains normal Jai procedures and is meant to be called from a build workspace prior to the main library or application that uses the external modules.
+Modocil is a Jai module itself.
+It contains normal Jai procedures and is meant to be called from a build workspace prior to the main library or application that uses the external modules.
-Currently it supports Git and Path based dependencies.

 ## Requirements
 For GitModules `git` needs to be installed and available in the PATH.